-This is another well-known method of alleviating a cold with Traditional Chinese Medicine.
-It helps the body heal by stimulating certain pressure points with the use of needles.
+Acupuncture helps the body heal by stimulating certain pressure points with the use of needles.
 This encourages the flow of blood to important areas like the neck, head, and chest.
 Acupuncture has been used for thousands of years to boost immunity, and many acupuncturists have a wide range of tools in their arsenal to help keep you healthy, from immunity boosting points to Gua Sha treatments.

-If you need help locating an acupuncturist near you or understanding herbs that will help your specific symptoms, feel free to send us an e-mail at firstname.lastname@example.org and we will do our best to help connect you with someone who can help.
+If you need help locating an acupuncturist near you or understanding herbs that will help your specific symptoms, feel free to send us an e-mail at firstname.lastname@example.org and we will do our best to help connect you with someone in your area who can help!